noahsc0tt/random-tui-screensaver/README.md

 ## Installation

-This is just a bash script, so make it executable with `chmod +x random-screensaver.sh` and put it somewhere on your path, like `/usr/local/bin`
+This is just a bash script, so make it executable with `chmod +x random-screensaver.sh` and put it somewhere on your path.
+Name the file the command you would like to invoke it by, such as `/usr/local/bin/screensaver`

 ## Usage

-Run `random-screensaver.sh`
+Run the name of the executable, such as `screensaver`